SnowyMouse/invader/README.md

 ```
 Usage: invader-build [options] -g <target> <scenario>

-Build cache files for Halo Combat Evolved on the PC.
+Build a cache file for a version of Halo: Combat Evolved.

 Options:
   -a --always-index-tags       Always index tags when possible.
 This can speed